-The wind was strong and hot, and the dust swirled high into the air.
-Even though we were inside the jeep we looked as if we’d been covered in a thin layer of terracotta.
+The wind was strong and hot and the dust swirled high into the air.
+Even though we were inside the jeep we looked as if we’d been covered with a thin layer of terracotta.

-The Hadzabe population is under a thousand in Tanzania, and the ones we were meeting still lived like their hunter-gatherer ancestors did thousands of years ago.
-I was incredibly excited to meet them.
+In Tanzania, the Hadzabe tribe population is under a thousand and the group we met still lived like their hunter-gatherer ancestors did thousands of years ago.

-They didn’t speak English, of course, only Hadza, and we communicated through another guide who translated.
+The Hadzabe bushmen didn’t speak English, of course, only Hadza and we communicated through a guide.

-Their language included clicks and clucks and I felt as if I’d walked into a Nat Geo documentary.
+Their vocabulary was filled with clucks and I felt I’d walked into the middle of a National Geographic documentary.

-The men lit up what looked like a joint and because of their amiable nature and their blood-red eyes, I didn’t think it was their first of the day.
+The men lit up what looked like a joint and I figured that their slow, amiable nature, coupled with their tomato red eyes, meant it wasn’t their first of the day.

-They offered me a hit but I’d been told the night before that their “tobacco” was incredibly strong and I may regret it.
+They were gracious hosts and offered me a hit, but I’d been warned the night before that Hadzabe “tobacco” was mac truck strong and I would regret it.
 I politely declined, shaking my head with an expression I hoped would convey the simple truth: I was a lightweight.
-They chuckled and whispered among themselves.
+Eyeing me, they chuckled and whispered among themselves.
 It was clear they understood and agreed with me.

-Chili and the other guide asked if they could leave me alone with the tribe while they went to a nearby shepherd to purchase the goat that would be my currency.
+My guide Chili, asked if he could leave me alone with the tribe while he went to purchase the goat that was my currency.
 I was apprehensive, language barrier and all, but I nodded, made a bad joke about getting a receipt, and off they went.

 We watched them depart and then the tribe turned and looked at me.
 I instantly became self-conscious and my mind went blank; the Hadzabe were expecting me to take the lead and I didn’t know what to do.

 A saw a cute little boy sitting with the women, so I raised my camera and nodded at him indicating I was asking if I could take his picture.
-He grinned and I snapped a quick photo.
+His mother nodded, he grinned and I snapped a quick photo.

-I showed the boy his sweet face in the screen and he laughed.
-(A digital camera’s LCD is wonderful tool for breaking the ice and bridging the gap of unspoken languages.)
+I showed the boy his sweet face on the screen and he laughed.
+(A digital camera’s LCD is a wonderful tool for breaking the ice and bridging the gap of unspoken languages.)